Minimization of Transformed $L_1$ Penalty: Theory, Difference of Convex Function Algorithm, and Robust Application in Compressed Sensing: Introduction

-There are also many choices of $P(\cdot)$ for non-convex relaxation.
-One is the $l_p$ norm ($p \in (0,1)$) with $l_0$ equivalence under RIP \cite{chartrand2007nonconvex}.
-The $l_{1/2}$ norm is representative of this class of functions, with the reweighted least squares and half-thresholding algorithms for computation \cite{reweighted-l1/2-WTYing-2013improved,xian-half, xian-half-sa}.
+There are many choices of $P(\cdot)$ for non-convex relaxation, almost all of them are known in statistics \cite{fan2001variable,spnet_11}.
+One is the $l_p$ norm (a.k.a. bridge penalty) ($p \in (0,1)$) with known $l_0$ equivalence under RIP \cite{chartrand2007nonconvex}.
+The $l_{1/2}$ norm is representative of this class of penlty functions, with the associated reweighted least squares and half-thresholding algorithms for computation \cite{reweighted-l1/2-WTYing-2013improved,xian-half, xian-half-sa}.
 Near the RIP regime, $l_{1/2}$ penalty tends to have higher success rate of sparse reconstruction than $l_1$.
-However, it is not as good as $l_1$ if the sensing matrix is far away from RIP \cite{l1-l2-lou2014computing,l1-l2-yinminimization} as we shall see later as well.
-In the highly non-RIP (coherent) regime, it is recently found that the difference of $l_1$ and $l_2$ norm minimization gives the best sparse recovery results \cite{l1-l2-yinminimization,l1-l2-lou2014computing}.
-It is therefore of both theoretical and practical interest to find a non-convex penalty that is consistently better than $l_1$ and always ranks among the top in sparse recovery whether the sensing matrix satisfies RIP or not.
+However, it is not as good as $l_1$ if the sensing matrix $A$ is far from RIP \cite{l1-l2-lou2014computing,l1-l2-yinminimization} as we shall see later as well.
+In the highly non-RIP (coherent) regime, it is recently found that the difference of $l_1$ and $l_2$ norm minimization gives the best sparse recovery results \cite{l1-l2-yinminimization,l1-l2-lou2014computing}. {\it It is therefore of both theoretical and practical interest to find a non-convex penalty that is consistently better than $l_1$ and always ranks among the top in sparse recovery whether the sensing matrix satisfies RIP or not.}